klangner/github-analysis/documents/insights.md

 There is correlation between:

-  * Number of push events in old month and number of push events in next month r=0.655
+  * Number of push events next month and number of push events in previous month r=0.655
+  * Number of push next month and number open opened issue prev motnh r=0.250

 ## No correlations